aw09/PersonalFinance/README.md

 - `POST /api/wallets/{wallet_id}/deposit|withdraw|adjust` to move money in or out (each call creates a linked transaction)
 - `POST /api/wallets/transfer` to move money between two wallets (uses separate transactions for each side).
 - `POST /api/wallets/{wallet_id}/set-default` to change the default wallet for future transactions
+- `POST /api/wallets/{wallet_id}/credit/purchase` to capture a card spend and automatically create an installment schedule linked to that wallet
+- `POST /api/wallets/{wallet_id}/credit/repay` to apply repayments (optionally specifying the cash wallet that funded the payment and a beneficiary tag)
+- `GET /api/wallets/{wallet_id}/credit/statement` to preview the current billing cycle, settlement date, and amounts due (including installment-level detail)
+- `GET /api/wallets/{wallet_id}/investment/roe` to calculate a simple return on equity for an investment wallet over a configurable period
 - Visit `/docs/rapidoc` for the interactive RapiDoc UI (powered by the same OpenAPI schema).

 Credit wallets accept optional `credit_limit` and `settlement_day` fields; investment wallets can be adjusted to reflect market value using the `adjust` endpoint.